csu-signal/VoxML-Track-Annotation-2021/README.md

 This should open the project in a web browser.
 On the left side panel click on "**Run in web browser**".

+You will be asked to enter an email address as a unique ID.
+This will be kept completely private and will only be used to track which images you have already annotated (read more in the guideline).

 Read the guideline and get started!